 Setting up a simple linear regression

-After opening XLSTAT, select the XLSTAT / Modeling data / Regression command, or click on the corresponding button of the Modeling Data toolbar (see below).
+After opening XLSTAT, select the XLSTAT / Modeling data / Regression command (see below).

 Once you've clicked on the button, the Linear Regression dialog box will appear.

 Select the data on the Excel sheet.
 In our case; the Dependent variable (or variable to model) is the "Weight".
 The quantitative explanatory variable is the "Height".